bbauska/css-mastering-css/README.md

 }
 </pre>

-After that you need to instruct npm which package to use and where to find the CSS file, to use Autoprefixer by implementing -- use flag followed by Autoprefixer as given below:
+<p>After that you need to instruct npm which package to use and where to
+find the CSS file, to use Autoprefixer by implementing -- use flag followed by Autoprefixer as given below:</p>

 <pre>
 {